 It took a lot of time and repetitive breeding of the new breed with purebred Siamese cats to create the Colorpoint Shorthair as we know it today.

 Now besides the four basic colors found in Siamese cats, the Colorpoint Shorthair has 16 new pointed colors.

 This breed was recognized by the Cat Fanciers Association in 1964.
-The majority of other cat associations considers the Colorpoint Shorthair as a variation of the Siamese breed.
+Most other cat associations consider the Colorpoint Shorthair as a variation of the Siamese breed.